Allan Cunningham (botanist): Botanist on P.P. King's 1817–1822 circumnavigation voyages

-Further exploration of eastern Australia
+1823 exploration for a pass over the Liverpool Range

 In September 1822 Cunningham went on an expedition over the Blue Mountains and arrived at Bathurst on 14 October 1822 and returned to Parramatta in January 1823.
 His account of about 100 plants met with will be found in Geographical Memoirs on New South Wales, edited by Barron Field, 1825, under the title "A Specimen of the Indigenous Botany ... between Port Jackson and Bathurst".

-In 1823 Cunningham set out from the upper Hunter River to explore inside the Great Dividing Range.
-With five men and five horses, he set out from Bathurst to explore from the Cudgegong River, passing through Rylstone to Coolah and then eastwards to Scone and returning to Coolah through Merriwa.
-He examined the Cudgegong and Goulburn Rivers.
-On 2 June passing through Coolah to the north east, he explored Pandora's Pass, which could have opened out a fair and practicable road to Liverpool Plains.
+Cunningham soon became more interested in expeditions of discovery than botany and in 1823 he set out from Bathurst to explore inside the Great Dividing Range.
+With five men and five horses, he journeyed north from Bathurst, along the Cudgegong River, passing through what is now Rylstone and Coolah and then eastwards looking for a pass through the Liverpool Range.
+Unable to find one, he returned west through what is now Merriwa and then north to the base of the ranges there.
+On 7 June, after some difficult climbing, he came across a gap in the mountains which he named Pandora's Pass, which he thought would allow for a practicable road to the Liverpool Plains.
+This pass was soon superseded however by more accessible passes found to the east.
 He returned to Bathurst through an undeveloped Mudgee on 27 June 1823.